ElodineOfficial/KryptosK4/README.md

  6 → 1 →  4 → 13 → 18 → 23 →  2 →  7
 Result: DONOTLOCATETHEBERLINCLOC

-6. Build the second half of the message (NW ↔ NE) Exactly mirror the SW ↔ SE process, but with NW_pt and NE_pt:
+6. [This needs a rewrite] Build the second half of the message (NW ↔ NE) Exactly mirror the SW ↔ SE process, but with NW_pt and NE_pt:
 Rotate NW_pt left by 12.
 Form Δ′ where for each i: